keu/docs/software/cli-podman.md

 5. Enable [Remote Login](https://support.apple.com/en-gb/guide/mac-help/mchlp1066/mac#:~:text=Set%20up%20Remote%20Login%20on,Sharing%20%2C%20then%20select%20Remote%20Login.&text=Select%20the%20Remote%20Login%20tickbox,access%20for%20remote%20users%E2%80%9D%20checkbox.) on your Mac.

-6. In a separate terminal window, complete the following set of commands and configurations to mount your local Airflow project directory to the Podman machine:
+6. In a separate terminal window, complete the following set of commands and configurations to mount your local Astro project directory to the Podman machine:

     ```sh
     $ podman machine --log-level=debug ssh -- exit 2>&1 | grep Executing